skiptoniam/ppmData/readme.md

 ![](readme_files/figure-markdown_github/unnamed-chunk-10-1.png)

 Now let's try and fit a model.
+Looking pretty good and we only used 1000 background points.

 ``` r
 fm4 <- gam(presence ~ s(elevation) +